joaorenatopinto/contra-sigarra/README.md

-# Contra o Sigarra: Gueera ao Obsoleto
+# Contra o Sigarra: Guerra ao Obsoleto

 Game made in Unity as Preliminary Project for the DJCO course in FEUP